istvnurbn/istvnurbn.github.io/content/posts/001-system_upgrade.md

 # the upgrade :rocket:

 After waiting almost four months to see the reaction from the community, I decided it was time for me to upgrade.
 Specifying was not easy for me as I like to overthink.
-In the end, I settled on a 14-inch MacBook Pro with an M1 Pro chip (10-core CPU, 16-core GPU, and 16GB RAM) with 1TB of storage.
+In the end, I settled on a 14-inch MacBook Pro with an M1 Pro chip (10-core CPU, 16-core GPU, and 16GB RAM) and 1TB of storage.
 Luckily, a local retailer was having a sale and I was able to get the silver one for about $200 less than the space gray model.

 |         | **MacBook Pro (13-inch Retina Early 2015)** |    **MacBook Pro (14-inch, 2021)**     |
 |---------|:-------------------------------------------:|:--------------------------------------:|